Machine Maintenance

 How to Make Machine Maintenance Work for You

-One of the most potent ways to improve your manufacturing machine maintenance is by using data.
+One of the most potent ways to improve your Industrial machine maintenance is by using data.
 Data-driven maintenance enables you to:

 When selecting the best machine preventive maintenance program, consider the following variables.

 Equipment.
 Assess your asset inventory.
 Do you operate complex machinery with expensive parts, or simple hand-operated tools?
 Most facilities will have a mix of both.
-Some types of equipment require frequent maintenance for safety and compliance reasons.
+Some types of frequent equipment maintenance are required for safety and compliance reasons.
 Others start underperforming if routine maintenance is not performed.
 Read the documentation provided by the equipment manufacturer to determine when and how to maintain a piece of equipment.

 1. General information used to identify the asset (name of equipment, model, serial number, location)